 - On a clean terracotta dish, add a few teaspoons of chia seeds to cover the bottom of the dish with a thin single layer of chia seeds.
 Don't let them overlap.
 You can start with just one teaspoon and add teaspoons as you spread the chia seeds evenly.

 - Thoroughly spray chia seeds with a spray bottle and let them sit for an hour to soak up water.
 Give the solution a quick spray after 1 hour.

 - Place the cover (a clear plastic clamshell lid, a glass Pyrex pie plate, or a plastic bag) over the terracotta dish to keep the humidity inside.
 Keep the seeds sprouting in a warm area, away from direct sunlight.
 Leave the protective layer on for the first few days.
-When you see the plant grow a little more, you can remove the cover.
+You can remove the cover when you see the plant grow a little more.

 - Give the chia seeds a good misting of water two times a day, and they'll start growing as early as day two or three.

 - Harvest when sprouts are between 1-2 inches in length (1 to 5 centimeters).
 Harvesting time will depend on how long you wait, but the minimum time to harvest sprouts will be between 2-7 days.

 How To Grow Chia Seeds on a Paper Towel

 - Place two sheets of folded paper towels into the bottom of a shallow dish or tray.